A step-by-step Beaded Spider Tutorial. Add your spider to a Halloween scene or hang it on your Christmas tree.

 Gently bend the wires at the first joint closest to the body to make it look like he is standing.

 See isn't he cute?
 I know you want one now too!

-While this spider fits perfectly for Halloween but did you know there is a legend of the Christmas spider too?
-It’s why we put tinsel on our Christmas Tree’s.
-You can read the story here.
+While this spider fits perfectly for Halloween, did you know there is a legend of the Christmas spider too?
+It's why we put tinsel on our Christmas Trees.